earthly/website/blog/_posts/2021-08-12-convert-to-from-json.md

  - json
  - convertion tool
 ---
-### Writing Article Checklist

-- [ ] First two paragraphs: What's it about?
-Why listen to you?
-- [ ] Create header image in Canva
-- [ ] Optional: Find ways to break up content with quotes or images
-- [ ] Verify look of article locally
-- [ ] Run mark down linter (`earthly +blog-lint-apply`)
-- [ ] Add keywords for internal links to front-matter
-- [ ] Run `earthly --build-arg NAME=2020-09-10-better-builds.md +link-opportunity` and find 1-5 places to incorporate links to other articles
-- [ ] Raise PR

-## Converting to Comma-Separated Values

 How do you convert JSON values to CSV and back at the command line?
-I've done this task enough times now and been stung by the edge cases enough times that it's time for me to share my favorite tools for this conversion process.
-But first, some background.
+I've done this task enough times now and been stung by the edge cases enough times that **it's time for me to share my favorite tools for this conversion process.** But first, some background.

 ## Background: You Probably Want a CSV Conversion Tool